onflow/flow-go/DEVELOPMENT.md

   (usually from `master`).
 * `master` accumulates all revisions and features that are either fully downwards compatible or can be rolled out via an HCU.
 Probably the majority of PRs can be merged directly to master or via a feature branch.
 Furthermore, our ability to roll out upgrades to the live network via HCUs will significantly increase over time.
-* For most **feature branches**, the protocol changes they implement will hopefully be small enough to be deployed via an HCU (and hence can be merged to `master`).
+* Most **feature branches** implement protocol changes small enough to be deployed via an HCU (and hence can be merged to `master`).
-  Though, for the foreseeable future, large and broadly-breaking improvements will be necessary for a fast evolution and feature-completion of Flow.
+  However, for the foreseeable future, large and broadly-breaking improvements will be necessary for a fast evolution and feature-completion of Flow.
 Such features should be kept in their individual feature branches.
-* The `spork` branch, will be created in preparation of a new spork from the most recent `master`.
+* The `spork` branch will be created in preparation of a new spork from the most recent `master`.
 Feature branches holding HCU-**in**compatible upgrades will be consolidated on this `spork` branch.
 The spork branch is intended to be very short-lived and only exist for a few weeks right before the testnet spork.
-  When the Flow network has committed to the spork on a governance level (at the moment, largely coordinated by the Flow Foundation), the `spork` branch will be merged back to `master`.
+  When the Flow network has committed to the spork on a governance level (currently coordinated by the Flow Foundation), the `spork` branch will be merged back to `master`.

 We are purposefully continuing the usage of the 'spork' terminology here, to describe a "severely breaking change".
 Specifically, spork describes a deployment of new node software, which requires the entire network to be stopped and rebooted.